 Barry performed in “Ain’t Misbehavin,” Atlantic City; “The Fantasticks,” Philadelphia; and “Guys & Dolls,” Trenton.
 He has extensive experience as a director, choreographer and vocal director.

-Paul is currently the studio and pottery technician at Perkins Center for the Arts.
+Paul is currently the pottery studio manager at Perkins Center for the Arts.
 Paul studied at the Art Institute of Philadelphia as well as the University of the Arts.
 He was recipient of a gold award in the National Scholastic art and writing awards.
-Paul has over 12 years experience with clay and clay studies.
+Paul has over 20 years experience with clay and clay studies.
 Paul was the head potter for 3 summers at Historic Cold Springs Village, NJ where he was also an instructor in their junior apprentice program as well as a private pottery instructor.

 Naimah is an associate potter at Wheaton Village in Millville, NJ and studio tech at Rowan University in Glassboro, NJ.
 During the summer months she teaches adults and children at the Foundation for the Arts in Loveladies, NJ.

 Jennifer began working in ceramics while living in Israel after college and has been immersed in the field ever since.
 Her current work is wheel-thrown and altered, and often wood-fired.
 Wankoff teaches adults and children in a variety of schools.